khiajohnson/website/content/cv.md

 ## Presentations

-🔜 Schwarz, N., Johnson, K. A., & Babel, M. (2021, Accepted).
+Schwarz, N., Johnson, K. A., & Babel, M. (2021).
 Exploring the variable efficacy of Google speech-to-text with spontaneous bilingual speech in Cantonese and English.
-The 181st Meeting of the Acoustical Society of America, Seattle, WA, November 29-December 3.
+The 181st Meeting of the Acoustical Society of America, Seattle, WA, November 29-December 3. [[poster]](/pdfs/schwarz-johnson-babel-asa181-poster.pdf)

-🔜 Johnson, K. A., Soo, R., Lee, T. & Babel, M. (2021, Accepted).
+Johnson, K. A., Soo, R., Lee, T. & Babel, M. (2021).
 Cross-linguistic influence in spontaneous bilingual speech: Examining language dominance and usage patterns on the Cantonese n-l merger in Cantonese-English bilinguals.
 New Ways of Analyzing Variation 49, Virtual, October 19-24.

 Johnson, K. A. (2021).
 Leveraging the uniformity framework to examine crosslinguistic similarity for long-lag stops in spontaneous Cantonese-English bilingual speech.
 Interspeech 2021, Brno, Czechia, August 30-September 3. [[slides]](https://khiajohnson.github.io/interspeech2021-slides)